tinyko/ACMSIMC_TUT_tiny/README.md

 ## Tiny 2020.02.12
 Done List
-1) Converted C program into Python Single File ('Alter.py')
+1) Converted C program into Python Single File "Alter"
-2) Modified ACMPlot.py as a library to Main Python Script
+2) Modified ACMPlot as a library to Main Python Script